 The seven-week program features a series of 30-minute classes at a time that is convenient for both employers and their employees.
 Forty-nine percent of program participants report success in quitting smoking or dipping, compared with the Missouri state average of 32 percent for those participating in similar programs.

 Participants may choose from a variety of nicotine-replacement therapies or prescription medications covered by the program for three full months (approximate value of $450).
 Each participant is responsible for paying a $60 deposit, which includes medication or other types of cessation therapy, and program materials.
 They receive full reimbursement of that deposit if they are smoke-free after six months.

 Most people know about the harmful effects of smoking on the lungs, but smoking actually harms nearly every organ in the body and weakens the immune system.
 Half of all smokers who keep smoking will die from a smoking-related illness.
 In fact, smokers are twice as likely to die from a heart attack as nonsmokers.

 Former smokers have fewer illnesses like colds and flu, lower rates of bronchitis and pneumonia, and generally feel better than people who still smoke.
-Quitting can improve day-to-day life in a variety of ways:
+If you quit smoking, you can improve your day-to-day life in a variety of ways:

 According to the American Cancer Society®, people who stop smoking before age 50 cut their risk of dying in the next 15 years in half compared with those who keep smoking.

-A 1990 U.S. surgeon general’s report lists some of the physical benefits of quitting smoking over the long term:
+A 1990 U.S. Surgeon General’s report lists some of the physical benefits for those who quit smoking over the long term: